 Three codes of practice (COPs) have been developed by the UK Approved Bodies Forum with input from the UK Competent Authority and the UK Accreditation Service.
 The COPs represent best practice and provide a considered technical approach to meeting the requirements of the UK Pressure Equipment Safety Regulations – 2016, as amended, as they apply to Great Britain.

 The COPs cover requirements for the approval of materials, material manufacturers, joining personnel and non-destructive testing personnel.
-The COPs are free to download and are available here.
+The COPs are free to download.

 The COPs were developed through a working group with representation from key stakeholders gathered from across the pressure equipment manufacturing industries.